Abhisheksabha/Data_Analyst_Internship_Project_1/README.md

 **Key Insights:** A column chart shows rating of 1 corresponds to the longest average shipping time of 13.4 days, while a rating of 5 corresponds to the shortest average shipping time of 6.9 days.

-## 8. Relationship between Shipping days and Review scores
+## 8. Find the relationship between Shipping days and Review scores

 **Objective:** Examine the relationship between average shipping time and product review scores over time.